-As some of the leading experts on infertility, Dr. John Frattarelli and Dr. Anatte Karmon have spent many years researching and treating women in Hawaii and elsewhere for endometriosis and endometriosis-related infertility.
+As some of the leading experts on infertility, Dr. John Frattarelli, Dr. Anatte Karmon, and Dr. Emily Goulet have spent many years researching and treating women in Hawaii and elsewhere for endometriosis and endometriosis-related infertility.
 They have given several invited lectures detailing the current research and treatment options regarding endometriosis.
 The infertility clinic in Hawaii is equipped to evaluate and offer all fertility treatment options to patients with endometriosis.

 Endometriosis is a condition in which endometrial tissue (tissue that lines the inside of the uterus) grows outside the uterus.